 The Institute now offers lunch for students visiting the Institute with their classes.
-Lunches are pre-ordered for delivery to the school’s designated lunch area at the time of the visit at least one week in advance.
+Lunches must be pre-ordered for delivery to the school’s designated lunch area at the time of the visit at least one week in advance.
 Each lunch special includes entrée (Menu below), fruit or vegetable,

 100% fruit juice box or milk, and a cookie.